kimjoar/writings/views.md

 Events are basically just a way to say: "Hi, I want to know when some action occurs" and "Hi, you know what?
-The action you're waiting for just occured!"
+The action you're waiting for just occurred!"
 We are used to this idea from jQuery DOM events such as `click` and `submit`.
 Now we are just moving it into the rest of our code.